Samuel-Adeola/IAM_ActiveDirectory_ProjectLabs-/README.md

 Historically, SidodatTech’s user and resource management had been executed in a decentralized manner, leading to duplicated administrative efforts, security misconfigurations, and inconsistent application of access controls.
 As the organization scaled, these inefficiencies began to manifest in increased IT support incidents, prolonged user onboarding times, and limited visibility into permission structures across departments.
 The absence of a unified directory service has also posed challenges in enforcing compliance with industry security frameworks such as ISO/IEC 27001 and NIST SP 800-53, particularly in the management of identity lifecycle and access rights delegation.

-This project emerges as a strategic initiative to implement a robust AD DS environment hosted on CorpDC under the CorpNet.local domain, aligning with best practices in enterprise IT management.
+This project emerges as a strategic initiative to implement a robust Active Directory Domain Services (AD DS) environment hosted on CorpDC under CorpNet.local domain, aligning with best practices in enterprise IT management.
 The goal is to create a secure, manageable, and scalable directory infrastructure that reflects SidodatTech’s departmental structure while enabling efficient user account provisioning, centralized resource access, and enforceable group policies.
-The deployment process includes the restructuring of Organizational Units (OUs), creation and management of security groups, and assignment of administrative roles using delegated permissions, facilitated and controlled through the CorpDC server.
+The deployment process involves restructuring Organizational Units (OUs), creating and managing security groups, and assigning administrative roles using delegated permissions, all of which are facilitated and controlled through the CorpDC server.

 By integrating AD DS into SidodatTech’s core infrastructure via CorpDC and CorpServer, the organization will not only enhance its IT service delivery but also lay the foundation for more advanced directory-integrated technologies such as Group Policy Object (GPO) automation, Role-Based Access Control (RBAC), and future hybrid identity federation with cloud platforms.
 This initiative is both a response to current operational challenges and a proactive measure to future-proof the organization’s digital infrastructure.